FDio/csit/docs/report/introduction/general_notes.rst

 and to provide a more complete view of automated testing executed against
 |vpp-release|.

-FD.io CSIT system is developed using two main coding platforms: Robot Framework (RF) and Python.
-CSIT |release| source code for the executed test suites is available in CSIT branch |release| in the directory "./tests/<name_of_the_test_suite>".
-A local copy of CSIT source code can be obtained by cloning CSIT git repository - "git clone https://gerrit.fd.io/r/csit".
+FD.io CSIT system is developed using two main coding platforms :abbr:`RF (Robot Framework)` and Python.
+CSIT |release| source code for the executed test suites is available in CSIT branch |release| in the directory :file:`./tests/<name_of_the_test_suite>`.
+A local copy of CSIT source code can be obtained by cloning CSIT git repository - :command:`git clone https://gerrit.fd.io/r/csit`.
 The CSIT testing virtual environment can be run on a local computer workstation (laptop, server) using Vagrant by following the instructions in `CSIT tutorials
 <https://wiki.fd.io/view/CSIT#Tutorials>`_.